 With the collective ambition of widening and deepening understanding of Vaughan Williams’s music, the Vaughan Williams Charitable Trust is coordinating the efforts of the key organisations promoting his legacy during the anniversary year.

-A complete list of works with links to the publishers of each work will be published on this site (Autumn 2020) and all partner organisations will be contacting festivals, orchestras, choirs, chamber groups, opera, ballet and theatre companies, brass bands and folk musicians, whether amateur or professional, to encourage performances across all genres which celebrate Vaughan Williams in the anniversary year.
+A complete catalogue with links to the publishers of each work is available on this site and all partner organisations will be contacting festivals, orchestras, choirs, chamber groups, opera, ballet and theatre companies, brass bands and folk musicians, whether amateur or professional, to encourage performances across all genres which celebrate Vaughan Williams in the anniversary year.